yxj0312/docs/Design Patterns in PHP/Ep1 The Decorator Pattern.md

 - We are completely breaking many of this SOLID principle, specifically the 'Open Close Principle (OCP)'
     - Open to extension but close to modification
     - Ist this close to modification?
-        - No. Everytime we add a new service, you would have to return to this class 'CarService' and add addtional methods and possibly change existing codes -> break and more bugs
+        - No. Every time we add a new service, you would have to return to this class 'CarService' and add additional methods and possibly change existing codes -> break and more bugs
         - However, if we instead to use interface to extend functionality and behavior what we need to, we never have to worry about any of this stuffs.
-        - We can get ride of all of this, and perfer to decorate to add behavior what we need to
+        - We can get ride of all of this, and prefer to decorate to add behavior what we need to
         - As long as each of this related decorators implement a carService interface, doing this stuff is trivial(不重要的).
 Just make sure that you extend will eventually(终究) make a call to that class that is wrapping.

 ```php